learninglab-dev/the-resources/data/work/mk/workbook.md

 ## PROJECTS

 ### the tools
-all the things we need
+all the things we need. and some we don't.

 #### theWorkflow
 - live logs and data feeds,
 - initial deliverables,